Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Edit-AzRecoveryServicesBackupRetentionPolicyClientObject.md

 ### -ModifyDifferentialBackup
 Switch parameter to modify differential backup retention policy.
-You can use this parameter for DataSourceType: MSSQL, SAPHANA
+You can use this parameter for DatasourceType: MSSQL, SAPHANA

 ```yaml
 Type: System.Management.Automation.SwitchParameter